16. Flutter

 - Measure user success objectives on UX security-related tasks.

-- Test how users perform essential security actions, like managing permissions or changing passwords without confusion or heavy cognitive load4.
+- Test how users perform essential security actions, like managing permissions or changing passwords without confusion or heavy cognitive load.

 Data protection, or "Datenschutz" in German, refers to the legal and ethical handling of personal data.
 Compliance with regulations like GDPR (General Data Protection Regulation) is crucial, especially if your app targets users in the EU.
 Read and understand the key principles of GDPR.